gabrielraya/symmetry_breaking_diffusion_models/README.md

-# Spontaneous Symmetry Breaking in Generative Diffusion Models
+# Symmetry Breaking in Generative Diffusion Models

 This repository is the official implementation of the paper [Spontaneous Symmetry Breaking in Generative Diffusion Models]()